FacebookInstagram

 Osteopathy can also be a helpful tool to prepare your body for labour by promoting balance and supporting optimal movement patterns, making the birth process smoother and more efficient.

-Rebecca Friesner’s Offering on Tuesdays between 10am to 2pm.
+Rebecca Friesner’s Offering on first Tuesday of the month between 10am to 2pm.

 If you would like to access the Women Supporting Women Fund to subsidise this treatment, find more details here.